 Here are more easy chicken tender recipes for dinner with few ingredients (with over 20 chicken recipes!)

-- If using frozen chicken tenders, extend the marinade time to at least 8 hours.
+- Chicken tenderloins – You can use fresh or frozen tenderloins.
+If using frozen chicken tenders, extend the marinade time to at least 8 hours.

-- If you are using diced potatoes, make sure that they are small 1-inch cubes so they will cook through.
+- Potatoes – I suggest using scrubbed potatoes and if you’re using diced potatoes, make sure that they are small 1-inch cubes so they will cook through.

 How to make Oven Baked Marinated Chicken Tenders